 Subject to adjustment as described under "-Adjustment for Change in Capitalization" and "-Mergers" below, there are 9,101,734 shares authorized for issuance under the EIP, all of which may be subject to ISOs (as defined below).
 If the Restated EIP is approved, the number of shares authorized for issuance under the Restated EIP will increase by 4,000,000 to 13,101,734 shares.
 Any shares issued under the Restated EIP may consist, in whole or in part, of authorized and unissued shares of common stock, treasury shares of common stock or shares of common stock purchased in the open market or otherwise.
 Any shares that are issued subject to Awards of stock options or SARs will be counted against this limit as one share for every one share granted.
-Any shares that are issued subject to Awards other than stock options or SARs will be counted against this limit as 1.18 shares for every one share granted.
+Any shares for every one share granted.